Top 8 Essential Email Marketing KPIs And Metrics to Track

 Email delivery rate

 The number of emails in an email marketing campaign that get delivered is often not the same as the number of emails that were sent out.
 Some of the emails result in bounces.

 Email delivery rate is obtained by dividing the total number of emails delivered by the total number of emails that were sent.
 Multiply it by 100 to get a percentage that will reflect an email marketing campaign KPI.

-CTR or Click-Through Rate defines the percentage of people that click on at least one link in an email campaign.
-Total CTR and unique CTR are two types of CTRs often used to gauge the email campaign's performance.
+CTR or Click-Through Rate defines the percentage of people that click on at least one link in an email marketing campaign.
+Total CTR and unique CTR are two types of CTRs often used as KPIs to gauge the email campaign's performance.

 CTR = Total number of clicks in your emails / Total number of emails delivered * 100

-Unsubscribe rate is an email marketing campaign KPI that is defined as the number of unsubscribes by the number of delivered emails * 100
+Unsubscribe rate is an email marketing campaign KPI that is defined as the number of unsubscribes by the number of delivered emails * 100.

 You should always have an easy way for the users to opt out or unsubscribe from your email communication if they think that it is not relevant for them.